vandersantanna/portfolio/docs/cloud-aws.md

 ### 2.2 Data Plane vs. Control Plane (AWS Services Map)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 2.3 Workload Taxonomy (OLTP, Analytics, Streaming, Caching)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 2.4 Reliability, Security, Cost as First-Class Concerns

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

 **Context-specific Python DB examples:**